 A reliable, consistent heat source is a vital part of a snake’s vivarium setup.
 Without it, your snake wouldn’t be able to regulate its body temperature.
-Heat lamps are an option for snakes that would bask in the sun.
+Heat lamps are an option for snakes that would normally bask in the sun.

 The Zilla Premium Reflector Dome on Amazon is the best heat lamp for snakes.
 It is well-made and fits a wide variety of bulbs.
-The dome has a reflective coating on the inside, helping to enhance light.
+The dome has a reflective coating on the inside, helping to enhance the light.
 It comes with a 6-foot power cord and a spring clip to hold the lamp in place.

-This in-depth guide explains what heat lamps are, and why snakes need them.
-We’ll discuss the different types of heat lamps and bulbs, and which is the best choice for your snake.
+This guide will look at the purpose of heat lamps, and why snakes need them to survive.
+We’ll discuss the different types of lamps and bulbs, and which is the best choice for your snake.
 We’ll then compare and contrast the best heat lamps for snakes, and make recommendations.